 - 17.1 The electric supply enters the Church from high level on the north side of the Nave to the Vestry. - 17.2 Lighting is by spot lights from the Nave side walls at high level and in the Chancel also by spots form eaves level.
 Spot lights from the porch roof light the Tower base.
-Wiring is in pyrotenax and appears to be satisfactory. - 17.3 There is a lightning conductor from the top of flag pole to ground level 3 on the north side of the tower.
-This has been repaired and protected following theft and should be retested every 5 years. - 17.4 There is external lighting to the main and Vestry entrances which was understood to be working. - 17.5 There is an electric test certificate available dated 2013.
-The next test on the full installation should be carried out within five years of that last test (2018).
-The latest electric repair/rewire to the pulpit should be covered by a rest certificate.
+Wiring is in pyrotenax and appears to be satisfactory. - 17.3 There is a lightning conductor from the top of flag pole to ground level on the north side of the Tower.
+This has been repaired and protected following theft and should be retested every 5 years. - 17.4 There is external lighting to the main and Vestry entrances which was understood to be working. - 17.5 There is an electric test certificate available dated 2021.
+The next test on the full installation should be carried out within five years of that last test (2026).